HpatricioH/space-tourism-front-end/README.md

 ### What I learned

 With this project I was able to learn and implement Redux and Testing Library.
 Also, I was able to use vite which was one of my new tools to use.
-However the most important is that I had the opportunity to implement test using Testing Library and Vitest, along of this process I had to learn how to test a redux component.
+However, the most important thing is that I had the opportunity to implement a test using Testing Library and Vitest, along with this process I had to learn how to test a redux component.

 ### html